Henoch-Schonlein purpura

 Causes

-In Henoch-Schonlein purpura, some of the body's small blood vessels become inflamed, which can cause bleeding in the skin, abdomen and kidneys.
-It's not clear why this initial inflammation develops.
-It may be the result of the immune system responding inappropriately to certain triggers.
+In Henoch-Schonlein purpura, some of the body's small blood vessels become inflamed.
+That can cause bleeding in the skin, belly and kidneys.
+It's not clear why the inflammation develops.
+It may be the result of an immune system response in the body.

-Nearly half the people who have Henoch-Schonlein purpura developed it after an upper respiratory infection, such as a cold.
-Other triggers include chickenpox, strep throat, measles, hepatitis, certain medications, food, insect bites and exposure to cold weather.
+Many people who have Henoch-Schonlein purpura develop it after an upper respiratory illness, such as a cold.

 Risk factors

-Factors that increase the risk of developing Henoch-Schonlein purpura include:
+Factors that raise the risk of developing Henoch-Schonlein purpura include:

 - Age.
-The disease mainly affects children younger than 10.
+The disease mainly affects children and young adults.
+Most cases happen in children between the ages of 3 and 10.

-- Sex.
-Henoch-Schonlein purpura is slightly more common in males than in females.
+- Sex assigned at birth.
+Henoch-Schonlein purpura is slightly more common in males.

 - Race.
-White and Asian children are more likely to develop Henoch-Schonlein purpura than are black children.
+White and Asian people are more likely to develop Henoch-Schonlein purpura than are other people.

 Complications

 - Kidney damage.
-The most serious complication of Henoch-Schonlein purpura is kidney damage.
+The most serious health issue linked to Henoch-Schonlein purpura is kidney damage.
 This risk is greater in adults than in children.
-Occasionally the damage is severe enough that dialysis or a kidney transplant is needed.
+Sometimes the damage is serious enough that dialysis or a kidney transplant is needed.

-- Bowel obstruction.
-In rare cases, Henoch-Schonlein purpura can cause intussusception — a condition in which a section of the bowel folds into itself like a telescope, which prevents matter from moving through the bowel.
+- Bowel blockage.
+Henoch-Schonlein purpura can cause a section of the bowel to fold into itself like a telescope.
+This is a condition called intussusception.
+It prevents anything from moving through the bowel.
+The risk is greater in children than in adults.

 Diagnosis